Configuration Guide¶

 5. Configure Rotation and Retention¶

-6. Use Configuration Locking in Libraries¶
+6. Use Configuration Locking at Application Startup¶

 7. Document Your Configuration¶